 Full Slate Review

-The team describes a vision of helping local businesses turn online advertising into new bookings, new clients, and repeat business through making booking easy for clients and managing clients and marketing easy for businesses: “All of which leads to a Full Slate.”
-According to their Facebook profile, “Thousands of businesses use Full Slate everyday: Massage Therapists, Hair Stylists, Mental Health Counselors, Photographers, Tattoo Artists, Automotive Centers, Naturopaths, Chiropractors, Acupuncturists, Estheticians, Tutors, Music Teachers, Personal Trainers, Fitness instructors.”
+The team describes a vision of helping local businesses turn online advertising into new bookings, new clients, and repeat business through making booking easy for clients and managing clients easy for businesses: “All of which leads to a Full Slate.”
+According to their Facebook profile, “Thousands of businesses use Full Slate every day: Massage Therapists, Hair Stylists, Mental Health Counselors, Photographers, Tattoo Artists, Automotive Centers, Naturopaths, Chiropractors, Acupuncturists, Estheticians, Tutors, Music Teachers, Personal Trainers, Fitness instructors.”

-The company has built an excellent reputation for its attention to clients, having developed an entire separate customer service webpage and maintaining a continuous responsiveness to feedback.
+The company has built an excellent reputation for its attention to clients, having developed an entire separate customer service web page and maintained a continuous responsiveness to feedback.

 Rather than limit it by time, Full Slate allows the trial to extend until online clients book 10 appointments or staff book 100 new events in the system.
 (These numbers exclude appointments imported from an external calendar.)

 Full Slate is available in three plans, each with no appointment limit.
 The annual plans come with a discount.

 - “Up to 5 Staff” for $49.95/month or $549.95/yr